Yogu/site-manager/README.md

 * You use git with branches for development, production etc.
 * All website roots are on the same server or accessible via NFS

+#### Customization

+This app is intended to be included as a node package into your main application.
+You can add custom tasks to adapt it to your workflow.

 #### Technology